lifeisstillgood/softwaremind/docs/conceptchapters/_side_ideas.rst

 Everythijgnis a product to someone - treat it with anprosi t lifecycle and resiurce not just creation but maintenance. and build the infrastructure into the oroginal design so maintence costs are lower - this is much rarer and why BaU budgets out of ctontol

+major tech companies are acclerating growth but also normal stick s are growing two reasons
+- covid spending is driving inequality so rich invest in stocks and real eatate
+- but also - tech are becoming programmable introspectable companies hence more manageable

 Why ooen source is alwys under funded
 -------------------------